Asian American Theater Company: Programs and activities

-The group hosts staged readings, where scripts under development are directed, rehearsed and presented, followed by discussion and critique.
-Readings are free or a nominal donation is requested.
-Scripts from women and under-represented Asian Pacific Islander groups are especially welcome.
+A training program consisting of two semesters a year of courses in acting, scene study, voice and movement and playwright's workshops, conducted by professional artists is also offered.

-A training program consisting of two semesters a year of courses in acting, scene study, voice and movement and playwright's workshops, conducted by professional artists, offered at low cost.
+The group also hosts staged readings, where scripts under development are directed, rehearsed and presented, followed by discussion and critique.

 Alumni

 Many well known Asian American actors and playwrights have been associated with AATC productions in the past.
-Notable alumni:
+Notable alumni include: